Samze/ibm-containers-simple-node-example/README.md

 ## Before you start

+You need to signup and register for [IBM Containers](http://www.bluemix.net).

 You will need a local environment for running docker commands.
 You need  to download the [IBM Containers Extension](http://www.ng.bluemix.net/docs/#starters/index-gentopic3.html#container_install) and its prerequisites.